rfitak/Bobs-Bioinformatics/exercises/Coombs.md

 # Add the new format permanently to your environment
 echo "export SACCT_FORMAT=\"JobId,JobName,User,Account,NCPUS,Elapsed,MaxRSS\"" >> .bash_aliases

-# Run an interactive job with bash (log into a node just like a normal ssh session: USE SPARINGLY!)
+# Run an interactive job with bash (log into a node just like a normal ssh session:
-srun --pty -I bash
+srun --pty bash          # default is 1 cpu srun -c 4 --pty bash     # run interactive job with 4 cpus srun -c 4 --nodelist=ec28 --pty bash     # run interactive job with 4 cpus on node "ec28" srun --mem=64G --nodelist=ec28 --pty bash     # run interactive job with a total of 64G memory on node "ec28"
 ```

 <br>